 “Thinking as a small business owner and not a security professional, when we were starting our business, I wanted easy.
 I wanted to be able to have information sent to me on my cell phone, so I could keep an eye on our business and stay in touch when I was out of the office.
 I wanted to be able to access an audit trail of when the office opened and closed throughout that week,” says Lucas Ingala, Owner of Watchmen Security Services in Lees Summit, Mo.

 “Small businesses need security technology that is easy to use and easy to access.
 A security system should serve you, so you can run your business.
 You should think through what you need, how much money you want to spend and your expectations for that amount of money.
-You should really drill down on how you are going to be using the system every day.
+Small businesses need to save money any way possible to remain open, whether that’s by cutting back on resources or even using a business electricity comparison site to see if there’s a cheaper price.
+This means that if your small business is going to be spending money on a system, you should really drill down on how you are going to be using the system every day.
 Make sure the system you purchase will meet your expectations,” says Ingala.

 Ask about detection, surveillance and control.